Image

 Thanks to Canton Fire Department for sharing this news with Westwood Minute.

-Sunny, with a high of 94 and low of 65 degrees.
-Sunny in the morning, clear overnight.
+Sunny, with a high of 89 and low of 63 degrees.
+Sunny in the morning, overcast in the afternoon and evening, clear overnight.